 The earliest years of Shirdi Sai are associated with the Aurangabad region, part of the territory ruled by the Nizam of Hyderabad.
 A popular version of his birth emphasises the village of Pathri.
 A less well known legend concerning Jerusalem also developed.
 His arrival in Shirdi has been awarded different dates by major commentators, varying from the 1850s to the period 1868-1872.
 Dabholkar is associated with the earlier dating.

 Shirdi Sai emerged as a rigorous ascetic committed to a daily begging round.
 He was initially aloof from the villagers, and became widely regarded as a Muslim faqir.
 This identity was attested by his attire, and also his habit of speaking in Deccani Urdu.
-He is reported to have frequently uttered Islamic phrases such as Allah Malik (God is the Owner/Ruler).
-His Sufi background has been the subject of different interpretations.
+He is reported to have frequently uttered Islamic phrases, especially Allah Malik (God is the Owner/Ruler).
+His Sufi background is the subject of different interpretations.
 In contrast, he is often presented as a Hindu, or as a person with no distinct religious background.
 Complexities of reporting are often ignored.
 The theme of Hinduisation was emphasised by Dr. Marianne Warren, who complained at the obscurity befalling Sufi components in popular accounts.

 An early Muslim devotee, Abdul Baba, composed in Urdu a Notebook preserving statements and reflections of Shirdi Sai.
 A due English translation of this document did not appear until 1999 (Warren 1999), over eighty years after the death of Sai Baba.
 The Notebook reveals a pronounced familiarity with Islamic and Sufi traditions.
 There is also a significant eclectic disposition represented, one that sought to reconcile the Hindu and Muslim religious temperaments.